Unions in the Local Consultative Body

 FNV is an important partner in negotiating your terms of employment and takes the opinions of its members very seriously.
 It is also familiar with the University and plays an important role in representing not only individual but primarily collective interests.
 FNV also gives shape to solidarity, for instance by devoting extra attention to people are further removed from the job market and funding educational projects in developing countries.

-VAWO (a member of CMHF) is the union for the staff of universities, research institutions and university medical centres.
+AOb (affiliated with the FNV) is the only union in the Netherlands for those employed in education, from primary to university level.
 At Leiden University it is dedicated to achieving a fundamental improvement in staff and career policy.